telekom-mms/ansible-collection-icinga-director/docs/icinga_service_template.rst

     Service groups can be directly assigned to single services or to service templates.

+  icon_image (optional, str, None)
+    An URL pointing to an icon for this object.

+    Try "tux.png" for icons relative to public/img/icons or "cloud" (no extension) for items from the Icinga icon font

+  icon_image_alt (optional, str, None)
+    Alternative text to be shown in case above icon is missing

   imports (optional, list, [])
     Importable templates, add as many as you want.